 | Carrier roaming | High, per day or per MB | Low: bill surprises |

-With PuraSim, plans for the United States start from $0.85, you know exactly what you're paying before you travel, and there are no surcharges or roaming fees.
+With PuraSim, plans for the United States start from $0.85, you know exactly how much you're paying before you travel, and there are no surcharges or roaming.
 You activate with the QR in 1 minute, share with hotspot, keep your number and WhatsApp, and have 24/7 Spanish support.
 Once you've decided, all that's left is to choose your eSIM for the USA and pack your bags.

 Conclusion

-For your trip to the United States, an eSIM gives you data as soon as you land, without your carrier's expensive roaming and without having to find a store.
+For your trip to the United States, an eSIM gives you data as soon as you land, without expensive roaming from your carrier and without having to find a store.
 Remember to process your ESTA authorization before flying and get your connection ready: choose your eSIM for the USA and travel worry-free.

 Does the eSIM work throughout the United States?

 Yes.
-The eSIM connects to major national networks (AT&T, T-Mobile, or Verizon), so you'll have coverage in all cities, main roads, and most suburban areas.
-In very remote national parks or deep desert areas, there may be stretches without a signal, just like any local phone.
+The eSIM connects to the major national networks (AT&T, T-Mobile, or Verizon), so you'll have coverage in all cities, major highways, and most suburban areas.
+In very remote national parks or deep desert areas, there may be stretches without signal, just like any local mobile phone experiences.

 How many GB do I need for 1 week?

-For a normal week of tourism (maps, WhatsApp, social media, and some photos), between 5 and 7 GB is more than enough if you connect to the hotel Wi-Fi at night.
-If you make many video calls, stories, or stream, estimate around 1 GB per day and choose a plan accordingly.
+For a normal week of tourism (maps, WhatsApp, social media, and some photos), between 5 and 7 GB is more than enough if you connect to hotel WiFi at night.
+If you make many video calls, stories, or stream, estimate about 1 GB per day and choose a plan accordingly.

 Can I use the hotspot to share data?

 Yes.
 All PuraSim plans for the United States include a hotspot, so you can share your connection with your laptop, tablet, or your companion's phone.
-Keep in mind that sharing consumes more data, so adjust your plan's volume if you plan to use the hotspot frequently.
+Keep in mind that sharing consumes more data, so adjust your plan volume if you plan to use the hotspot extensively.

 Does the eSIM include calls and SMS?

-A travel eSIM is a data plan.
-For calls and SMS, the most convenient option is to keep your Spanish SIM active in the background (so you continue to receive SMS verifications) and make calls over the internet with WhatsApp or FaceTime using the eSIM's data.
+The travel eSIM is a data plan.
+For calls and SMS, the most convenient option is to keep your Spanish SIM active in the background (so you continue to receive SMS verifications) and make internet calls with WhatsApp or FaceTime using the eSIM's data.
 You keep your usual number.

 When should I activate the eSIM?

-Ideally, install it with Wi-Fi at home before traveling, by scanning the QR code you receive by email, and leave it ready.
-Then, upon landing in the United States, you just need to activate the eSIM data toggle and you'll start browsing instantly.
+Ideally, you should install it with WiFi at home before traveling, by scanning the QR code you receive by email, and leave it ready.
+Then, upon landing in the United States, you just need to activate the eSIM data switch and you'll start browsing instantly.

 Is my phone compatible with eSIM?

-Most recent phones are: iPhones since the XS, Google Pixels since the 3, and many Samsung Galaxy and mid-to-high-end Androids.
+Most recent phones are: iPhones from the XS, Google Pixels from the 3, and many Samsung Galaxy and mid-to-high-end Androids.
 The phone must also be unlocked.
-If you have doubts, you can look for the "Add eSIM" option in Settings; if it appears, your phone is compatible.
+If you have doubts, you can search for the "Add eSIM" option in Settings; if it appears, your phone is compatible.